aiengineeringforgrandmas/groq-code-aggregator-ai/README.md

 ## Introduction <a name="1-introduction"></a>

-CodeWeaverAI is a powerful Streamlit application designed to assist users in preparing and analyzing codebases for use with AI models.
-It aggregates an entire GitHub repository into a single, organized Markdown file, making it easy to feed to AI systems for tasks like code summarization, question answering, code generation and fine-tuning. 🧠
+CodeWeaverAI is a powerful Groq, Llama 3 and Streamlit application designed to aggregate an entire GitHub repository into a single, organized Markdown file, making it easy to feed to AI systems for tasks like code summarization, question answering, code generation and fine-tuning. 🧠

 Key Features:
 - Aggregates all files from a GitHub repository, including code, documentation, and configuration files.